 Memory foam mattresses are made of:

 Foam!
 Many memory foam mattresses actually have several different foam layers inside them.
 They typically have a comfort layer made up of memory foam or another cushioning and responsive foam.
-Many companies are shying away from using the term “memory foam” in their mattresses these days, because older memory foams gave a sinking response to body weight, like shown in the picture on the right.
+Many companies are shying away from using the term “memory foam” in their mattresses these days, because older memory foam gave a sinking response to body weight, as shown in the picture on the right.

 Hybrid mattresses are made of: